sf105/sttp-book/chapters/getting-started/why-software-testing.md

 }
 ```

-The output we get is: `25, 4`.
-This means our software works!
-We can ship it to our customers! **Can we...?**
+The output of the program is: `25, 4`.
+This means the implementation works as expected.
+In a larger context, this would mean that the developer can ship this new implementation to the final user, and let them use this new feature. **Can we really...?**

-We will certainly have problems with this code...
-Because this implementation does not work for all the possible cases. **There's a bug in there!** (Can you find the bug?
-Come back to the code above and look for it!)
+No, we can not.
+The current implementation does not work for all the possible cases. **There's a bug in there!** (Can you find the bug?
+Look at the implementation above and try to find it!)

-If we pass an input like 4, 3, 2, and 1; or, in other words, numbers in decreased order, we would get an output like this: `-2147483648, 1`.
+The program does not work properly for the following input: 4, 3, 2, and 1.
+For this input, the program returns the following output: `-2147483648, 1`.
+In a more generalized way, the implementation does not handle "numbers in decreased order" well enough.

+We just found a bug.
+That is maybe the right time for a reflection: if bugs can occur
+even in simple programs like the ones above, imagine what happens in the large complex
+software systems we develop, and that our society relies upon so much.

-We indeed have a bug.
-Before anything else, let's just fix it.
+Before anything else, let us just fix the bug.
-If we go back to the source code, we can see that this bug is
+Back to the source code, we see that the bug is
-actually caused by the `else if`.
+actually caused by the `else if` instruction.
+The `else if` should actually just be an `if`.
+Take a moment to understand why.

 ```java
 public class NumFinder {